 China’s manufacturing activity and shipping

 China’s manufacturing activity is a key driver for shipping companies.
 The country’s trade volume drives the bulk of the global shipping industry.
-The industry transports resources such as iron ore, coal, and oil.
-When China’s manufacturing activity rises, it’s generally favorable for shipping companies.
+The industry engages in the transportation of resources like iron ore, coal, and oil.
+When China’s manufacturing activity increases, it’s generally favorable for shipping companies.

 Manufacturing activity has been weak in China for a number of months.
-This doesn’t bode well for an already depressed dry bulk carrier market and companies including Navios Holdings (NM), Diana Shipping (DSX), Golden Ocean Group (GOGL), and Star Bulkers (SBLK).
+A reading below 50 indicates contraction.
+This doesn’t bode well for the already depressed dry bulk carrier market—including companies like Dryships (DRYS), Eagle Bulk Shipping (EGLE), Golden Ocean Group (GOGL), and Star Bulkers (SBLK).

 In contrast, the SPDR S&P Metals and Mining Index (XME) gives investors exposure to the diversified metals and mining space.